Adnan2208/CampusCommerce/README.md

 npm install
 ```

-Create/Update `.env` file with your MongoDB URI:
+Create/Update `.env` file with your MongoDB URI and also create an empty uploads folder:
 ```env
 MONGODB_URI=MONGODB_URI_GOES_HERE
 PORT=5000